brentlintner/linus/TRACKER.md

 *   Be able to see the git history of a file (useful when able to actually commit?)
 *   Consider using advanced APIs like function calling and search grounding
 *   Have privacy confirmation for file system integration, and other sensitive data or destructive operations
-*   Easier ways to provide supplementat doc files or will search grounding solve that?

 ### Performance